-By this point I was already beginning to feel the effects of information overload.
-Did I really need to fully understand all of these numbers as well as the mathematics involved?
-Was it possible to reduce this down to a manageable level and make intelligent, informed decisions?
-I finally worked it out to a few basic formulas that allowed me to fully comprehend all the important information.
+By this point I was already beginning to feel the effects of RV weight information overload.
+Did I really need to fully understand all these numbers as well as the mathematics involved?
+Was it possible to reduce this to a manageable level and make intelligent, informed decisions?
+I finally worked it out into a few basic formulas that allowed me to fully comprehend all the essential information.
 With that in hand, we were able to make an informed purchase for our new RV.

 In our case we had already decided on a large travel trailer for our new RV.
 I don't intend this article to be a debate in the age-old travel trailer vs. 5th wheel vs. coach argument.
 Suffice it to say we have very good reasons for choosing a travel trailer over the other classifications.
 With this is mind, let's look at the all-important gross weights.

 Weighing your rig is easy and costs very little compared to the alternatives.
-Load your rig with everything your think is necessary, fill it with fuel and drive to your nearest truck stop with a scale.
-In order to get enough information to calculate all the primary weights, you'll need to get to weighings.
+Load your rig with everything you think is necessary, fill it with fuel and drive to your nearest truck stop with a scale.
+In order to get enough information to calculate all the primary weights, you'll need to get two weighings.

 GCVW (Gross Combined Vehicle Weight) is the total weight of the first weighing.
 It is important that you do not exceed your TV's rating or your coach rating on this.
-If you do, you could be find yourself facing that law suit for negligence I mentioned earlier, not to mention that fact that it's unsafe.
-You coach or TV are only engineered to handle that much weight and you could face brake failure, tire failure of other issues if this weight is exceeded.
+If you do, you could find yourself facing that lawsuit for negligence I mentioned earlier, not to mention that fact that it's unsafe.
+Your coach or TV are only engineered to handle that much weight and you could face brake failure, tire failure or other issues if this weight is exceeded.